ox-vgg/wise/docs/Install.md

 To install WISE, we first download the WISE source code.

-The latest stable release of WISE are made available at https://gitlab.com/vgg/wise/wise/-/releases .
+The latest stable release of WISE is available at https://gitlab.com/vgg/wise/wise/-/releases .

 ```
 ## 1. Download the latest release and extract the WISE2 code